You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 If you are getting a Disability Allowance (DA) you have 2 options and you need to work out which will give you the higher income.

 1. You can stay on your Disability Allowance and apply for a student grant.
 If you choose this option you will continue to get your Disability Allowance at your current rate.
 However, you will lose secondary benefits such as Rent Supplement or Mortgage Interest Supplement.
 If you are living at home, your parents’ income could affect the amount of grant you get.
 It may mean you get a reduced amount of maintenance grant, or just the fee component of the student grant, or neither.
+If your course of study has an Erasmus component (study at a college abroad), your DA payment will not be paid while you are absent from the State.

 2. You can transfer from your Disability Allowance to the Back to Education Allowance (BTEA).
-If you choose this option and qualify for BTEA you will not get the maintenance component of the student grant but you will get a Cost of Education Allowance (also known as a book grant).
-Your rate of payment on BTEA will be the same as the maximum rate of Disability Allowance and you can keep any secondary benefits you may be getting.
-Moving from a reduced rate of DA to the maximum rate of DA may affect Rent Supplement or Mortgage Interest Supplement.
+If you choose this option and qualify for BTEA you will not get the maintenance component of the student grant.
+Your rate of payment on BTEA will be the same as the rate of Disability Allowance you were getting and you can keep any secondary benefits you may be getting.
+Your BTEA will continue to be paid if you are required to study abroad for an Erasmus year.